jimmykane/The-Three-Little-Pigs-Siri-Proxy/README.md

 Fixed several bugs, added email notifications, key protection and much more

+**Updating from v.0.7**

+There is no need to do anything more (create db etc) than these steps

+1. Run `siriproxy update`

-If you are updating dont forget to copy the new config.yml with the email setup!
+2. Copy the new `cp config.example.yml ~/.siriproxy/config.yml` with the email setup and edit it!

+3. Start the server `siriproxy server`

 Features
 --------